 In 2007, we adopted new technologies to minimise our environmental impact.
 We continue to invest in technological upgrades to our mechanical harvester fleet.

-Already established in Swaziland and Zimbabwe, Cargo Carriers continues to seek out new opportunities to diversify its sugar logistics business across the South African Development Community.
+Already established in Swaziland, Cargo Carriers continues to seek out new opportunities to diversify its sugar logistics business across the South African Development Community.

 The African sugar belt covers vast tracts of diverse terrain.
 The socio-political climate also differs greatly across these lands.
 In some areas it makes sense to deploy chopper-harvester fleets.
 In others it is necessary to employ labour-intensive processes.
 Cargo Carriers has the resources and experience to accommodate both labour-intensive and capital-intensive solutions.